ib-agent/excel-ingest-convert-to-JSON/tests/README.md

 # Test Suite Documentation

-This directory contains comprehensive test suites for the Excel to JSON converter with header resolution functionality.
-The test suite ensures robust testing of a large variety of header and column labels, multiple table detection, and various edge cases.
+This directory contains comprehensive test suites for the Excel to JSON converter with header resolution functionality and PDF processing capabilities.
+The test suite ensures robust testing of a large variety of header and column labels, multiple table detection, various edge cases, and PDF processing workflows.

 ## Test Files